My Life (film): Plot

-Bob returns to California with a heavy heart, sadly saying to his wife, "This is my last trip home."
-At his next visit, Mr. Ho advises Bob to go into his heart "soon."
+Bob returns to California with a heavy heart, sadly telling his wife, "This is my last trip home."
+At his next visit to the healer, Mr. Ho advises him to go into his heart "soon."
 Bob teaches his son by camera how to shave, play basketball, and start a car by jumper cable.

-He also confronts a childhood fear by finally riding a formidable roller coaster(That was filmed in Twisted Colossus).
+Also confronting a childhood fear, Bob finally rides a formidable roller coaster (filmed on Colossus at Six Flags Magic Mountain).
 During the ride, a young companion urges him to let go of the railing as the descent begins, but Bob firmly holds on.
-(A metaphor of his fear of letting go of life.)
+(A metaphor for his fear of letting go of life.)
 He is living on borrowed time—beyond the date the doctors gave him, as he says to his wife after getting off the coaster, "Today is D-Day.
 Death Day.
 I was supposed to be dead by today."

-Gail's contractions increase, and soon she is in the hospital, to give birth to their baby.
-Bob and Gail have a happy time with their newborn named Brian, but soon Bob's condition worsens, now that the cancer has reached his brain.
-Hospice care is arranged for Bob.
-Bob makes a final visit to Mr. Ho, and asks him what the light is he keeps seeing.
-Mr. Ho replies it is "the life of the self" and urges him to get his "house in order (life and personal affairs)."
+Gail's contractions increase, and soon she is in the hospital to give birth to their baby.
+Bob and Gail have a happy time with their newborn Brian, but soon Bob's condition worsens, as now the cancer has reached his brain.
+Hospice care is arranged for him.
+Bob makes a final visit to Mr. Ho and asks him what the light is he keeps seeing.
+He replies it is "the life of the self" and urges him to get his "house in order (life and personal affairs)."

-A hospice nurse, Theresa moves in to help, but Bob's health continues to fail.
-Bob and Gail finally call his family to inform them of what's going on.
-Bob's family comes west for the first time to visit.
-Bob makes peace with his family at last.
-Bob's childhood wish is finally granted by a circus in the backyard.
+A hospice nurse, Theresa moves in to help, as Bob's health continues to deteriorate.
+Bob and Gail finally call his family to inform them of what's happening.
+They come west for the first time to visit, and he finally makes peace with them.
+His childhood wish is finally granted by a circus in the backyard.

-As his father shaves him, Bob shows that he has at last made peace by telling his father he loves him.
-Bob finally comes to terms with his life as he dies peacefully, surrounded by the loving, supportive bosom of his family.
-Next is shown Bob on a metaphysical roller coaster, this time letting go of the railing, raising his arms freely in the air this time, metaphorically letting go of life, and finally enjoying the ride of life.
-Bob rides toward a beautiful, shining, ethereal light (presumably heaven).
-A year later, Brian and Gail watch him on video, as he reads Dr. Seuss's Green Eggs and Ham to him.
+As his father shaves him, Bob shows that he has finally made peace by telling his father he loves him.
+Bob finally comes to terms with his life as he dies peacefully, surrounded by the loving support of his family.

+Bob is next seen on a metaphysical roller coaster, letting go of the railing, raising his arms freely in the air this time, metaphorically letting go of life, and finally enjoying the ride of life.
+He rides toward a beautiful, shining, ethereal light.
+A year later, Brian and Gail watch Bob on video, as he reads Dr. Seuss's Green Eggs and Ham to him.